abejaranog/aws-devops-guide/HA/DynamoDB.md

 A secondary index is a data structure that contains a subset of attributes from a table, along with an alternate key to support Query operations.
 You can retrieve data from the index using a Query, in much the same way as you use Query with a table.

+Local secondary indexes are created at the same time that you create a table.
+You cannot add a local secondary index to an existing table, nor can you delete any local secondary indexes that currently exist.

 ## Patterns
 S3 Metadata Index -> Use case: API for Object Metadata.